pytest-dev/pytest/CONTRIBUTING.rst

         $ git checkout features -b your-feature-branch-name

-   Given we have "macro.minor.micro" version numbers, bugfixes will usually be released in micro releases whereas features will be released in minor releases and incompatible changes in major releases.
+   Given we have "major.minor.micro" version numbers, bugfixes will usually be released in micro releases whereas features will be released in minor releases and incompatible changes in major releases.